Financial Aid FAQs

 • When should I apply for financial aid?

-If you believe that you will need financial aid, you should begin the admissions process and the financial aid process at the same time.
-Do not wait until your child has been admitted to apply for financial aid.
+If you believe that you will need financial aid, please submit a financial aid application when you begin the admissions process.
+Do not wait until we admit your child to apply for financial aid.

 • Should I apply for financial aid?

-No income level automatically qualifies a family for or disqualifies a family from financial aid.
-Families should complete the financial aid process if they feel that the full cost is more than they can afford.
+Lowell offers financial aid based on a variety of factors.
+No one income level automatically qualifies a family for or disqualifies a family from financial aid, as we assess your entire financial picture.
+Families should apply if they feel the full cost is more than they can afford.

 • Will applying for financial aid have an impact on the admission decision for my child?

-Admission decisions are made first by an Admissions Committee without regard to need.
-The Financial Aid Committee determines financial need and offers awards to as many students as possible.
+Admission decisions are made separately by an Admissions Committee any knowledge of family financial information.
+The Financial Aid Committee assess FA applications, makes budget decisions, and offers awards to as many students as possible within the FA budget.

 • How much aid can I expect?